Skip to main content

 • Calling a senior center for Medicaid approval instead of asking Medicaid or ADRC.

-• Missing notices because the agency has an old mailing address.
+• Missing notices because an agency has an old mailing address.

 • Not telling the caller about urgent safety, food, heat, or caregiver burnout.